scott1028/ExtJS5_MVVM_Project_Study/README.md

 ## MVVM

     1. MVVN Concept: The viewModel is bound by view by the evnet of data changed and view is bound by viewModel too. both they are update/refresh automatically.
+        ( you can use ajax to update viewModel )